 Most patients are in physical therapy because they have pain and their goal is to alleviate it.
 Occasionally stretching, strengthening, and manual therapy can cause discomfort.
 We ask that you either call, email or tell your PT of any significant changes in your pain.

 What should I bring with me to my first appointment?

-Please bring any records from your previous doctor, a list of your medications and/or allergies and a list of prior doctors.
+Please bring any medical records from your previous doctor, a list of your medications and/or allergies, and a list of prior doctors.
 We also recommend bringing in a list of any questions or concerns you may have.
-Please make sure you arrive at least 15 minutes before your scheduled appointment so you can provide us the necessary paperwork and insurance information to put you in our system.
-To save time, you can also print the Intake Forms located on our forms page, and bring them completed to your appointment.
+Please make sure you arrive at least 15 minutes before your scheduled appointment so you can provide us the necessary paperwork and insurance information to put in to our system.
+To save time, you can also print the Intake Forms located on our Helpful Forms page and bring them completed to your appointment.

 What should I wear?

 We recommend you wear loose comfortable clothing.
 Women with neck or shoulder issues may want to wear a tank top or sports bra.
 We also have clean treatment gowns and tank tops available to use.
 If we are treating a leg or low back injury, we recommend you bring a pair of shorts or loose fitting exercise pants.

 Every patient is scheduled a 60 minute block of time regardless of insurance type or injury.
 You will never be double booked with another patient.